wanders00/dit356_distributed_systems_development/Website/Backend/README.md

 - Make sure you have correctly installed NodeJS and followed all the steps in the installation wizard.
 Afterwards, you should run the command ```node -v``` to see the current version, which checks if you have Node JS installed correctly.
 Then you should see something similar to this
 ![Node version](readme_assets/node_version.png)

-Make sure, you are in the server directory `cd server`
+Make sure, you are in the backend directory `cd /toothtrek/Website/Backend`

 Installs all project dependencies specified in [package.json](./package.json).